yavuztas/yavuztas.github.io/_drafts/WRITING-GUIDE-FOR-TECHNICAL-ARTICLES.markdown

 ### Samples (not used yet)

-Despite changing business requirements nowadays, desire for a stable and maintainable software have definitely led us more capable frameworks with an expected trade-off over complexity and steep learning curve.
+Despite variable business requirements of today's technology, desire for a stable and maintainable software bring us more capable frameworks with an expected trade-off over complexity and steep learning curve.
 We can count many implementations of JPA specification in Java like Hibernate, jOOQ, etc. as an example.